digitalpublic/primer/src/content/risks/exercise.md

 ---
-title: Risk
+title: Build a risk register
 layout: exercise.hbs
+exercise: risks
 ---

-*This exercise will prompt users to build a risk register.
-Below is a prose description of the exercise, which will be converted to an interactive soon.*

-List risks to
+Now, list risks to
 * the project;
 * the beneficiaries (primary, not secondary stakeholders);
 * the project's assets.